VirtualVortex/DQN-Atari-AI/README.md

 # DQN AI playing Asterix Atari game
 This repo contains my COMP704 Machine Learning AI project, which is a DQN AI, learning how to play the Atari game Asterix.
+Please note that MO214885 is my student github account

 **Requirements:**